How to Grow From Seed - Detailed Guide

 Chose a location in full to part shade for woodland species, part shade for most other species, with the exception of full sun for plants that need dry, sunny conditions.

-Native Maine seed germinationMake a frame out of rough-cut 2” x 10” or 2” x 12” lumber (not pressure treated, it releases too many nasty chemicals).
-A four foot-wide by ten foot-long bed will hold a lot of seedlings for several years.
-You can also use logs that are 6 – 10” in diameter.
+Make a frame out of rough-cut 2” x 10” or 2” x 12” lumber.
+Avoid pressure-treated wood, as it leaches harmful chemicals into the soil.
+A 4’x10’ bed will hold a lot of seedlings for several years.
 Staple some heavy-gage screening to the bottom, flip over, and set in place.
-Fill with a weed-free compost-based potting mix.
-You can create your own growing medium by mixing 3 parts weed-free compost or leaf mold, 1 part vermiculite, and 1 part coarse builders’ sand.
+Fill bed with a compost-based potting mix.
+You can create your own growing medium by mixing 3 parts compost or leaf mold, 1 part vermiculite, and 1 part coarse builders’ sand.
 The compost and leaf mold will contain lots of beneficial microorganisms and slowly release nutrients over time, unlike a peat moss based potting soil that is sterile and deprived of nutrients.

 Growing Ferns From Spores

-FernFerns are ancient plants whose ancestors first appeared on Earth over 300 million years ago.
+Ferns are ancient plants whose ancestors first appeared on Earth over 300 million years ago.
 They are members of a group of primitive plants called Pteridophytes, which dominated the land before the rise of flowering plants.
 During the age of the dinosaurs, ferns and other primitive plants such as club mosses and horsetails reached magnificent proportions, many over 100 feet tall.
 This period of the Earth’s history had a global climate of warm temperatures and high humidity, ideal conditions for Pteridophytes to flourish.

 Ferns have a unique reproductive strategy involving two distinct phases in their life cycle: the mature fern and the prothallia.
 Sometime during the growing season, a mature fern releases spores, which are the plants sexually reproductive cells.
 With adequate moisture and light, these spores begin to grow and form small flat plants called prothallia, the second phase in the lifecycle.
 Reproductive organs develop on the prothallia.
 If fertilization occurs, the egg cell grows into a sporophyte (young fern), and the lifecycle of a new fern begins again.